crownstone/crownstone-lib-hue-behaviour/Readme.md

 # Crownstone Hue module
-Philips Hue module... text here...

 # Work in Progress
 Module is still a W.I.P., thus imports aren't correctly specified yet and some parts are prone to change.

 ## Documentation
-The documentation is split up in several parts.

-Extra information regarding objects or the functionality of those can be read on their respective pages.
 ### Overview
  - Crownstone Hue
  - Discovery